d15rup7or/Labs/Nest/README.md

 Secure share looks tempting.
 Wonder whether we can access anything inside it?
 ![](https://raw.githubusercontent.com/d15rup7or/Labs/master/Nest/img/smbclient-listing-secure.png)

 We weren't allowed to list `IT`, though there was no problem with listing `IT\Carl\` directory.
 The quick decision is to recursively download its content.

-According to what we saw, in `WIP` directory there is some source code written in Visual Basic.
+Moreover, inside there's this `WIP` directory containing some source code in Visual Basic.
+Turns out `Module1.vb` uses `Utils.vb`